 - Coordinates with colleagues and/or departments to ensure successful completion of assigned tasks and other requests in a timely manner.

-- Adheres to established work schedule, but with the flexibility required to satisfy client needs as well as workload demands.
+- Adheres to established work schedule, but with the flexibility required to satisfy practitioner, client, and/or group/department needs as well as workload demands.

 - Takes on additional responsibilities as needed and assigned.

-- Highly proficient in MS Outlook, Word, and Excel as well as basic computer and database management skills.
+- Proficient in MS Outlook, Word, and Excel as well as basic computer and database management skills.

-- Strong time management, prioritization, problem-solving, and organizational skills and the ability to work effectively in a high pressure environment.
+- Strong time management, prioritization, problem-solving, and organizational skills and proven ability to work effectively in a high-pressure environment.

-- Flexibility and capacity to respond calmly, efficiently, and effectively in stressful situations.
+- Flexible with a capacity to respond calmly, efficiently, and effectively in stressful situations.

 - Punctual and reliable and able to meet set deadlines and work effectively under pressure.